Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/introduction.md

 1. Creating and importing a character cutout that is suitable for puppet warp.
 2. Establishing the geometry of the character.
 3. Creating the skeleton of the character.
-4. Creating the limbs ("weights") of the character.
+4. Improving the limbs of the character by changing their "weights".
 5. Animating the character.
 6. Placing the character in the scene.